Prepare your English for Travel

 Tip 2: Practise your English for travel with local teachers

-But if you are going to use English in your travel and if you are worried a little bit about the lack of speaking practice, about communication, how you’re going to speak and listen, it’s a good idea to prepare a little bit.
+But if you are going to use English in your travel and if you are worried a little bit about the lack of speaking practice, it’s a good idea to prepare a little bit.

-My students when they are preparing for a travel to some country often go to www.italki.com, a website where you can find any individual tutor for any language.
-And guess what they’re doing: they choose an English teacher from the country where they are going.
+My students (and me myself) often go toย www.italki.com, a website where you can find any individual tutor for any language.
+And guess what is a good idea: choose an English teacher from the country where you are going.

 For example, if you are going to the Czech Republic, you can find a Czech person who teaches English.
-In the Czech Republic, there is not so much chance that you will be talking to native speakers.
-You will be mostly talking to locals and if you take a couple of lessons with this Czech English teacher, you will get used to their accent because some non-native accents are actually harder to understand than the native speakers’ one.
+If you take a couple of lessons with this Czech English teacher, you will get used to their accentย because some non-native accents are sometimes harder to understand than the native speakers’ ones.

-I really think that it could help you gain confidence in your communication.
+I really think that it could help you gain confidence in communication.

 Tip 3: don’t worry about English native speakers – they are the best!